Jerome Township, Union County, Ohio: Geography

 Parts of two municipalities are located in Jerome Township: the village of Plain City in the southwest, and the city of Dublin in the southeast.
 The unincorporated communities of Arnold, Jerome, and New California are also located within the township.

 Its location in the southeast corner of the county makes it the closest part of the county to Columbus.

+The Big Darby Creek forms parts of the township's western border with Darby Township and Plain City.
+A tributary of the Big Darby Creek, the Sugar Run, is fully located within the township until it meets the Big Darby Creek in neighboring Darby Township, Madison County.

 Name and history

 It is the only Jerome Township statewide.

 Jerome Township was organized on March 12, 1821.
 As of 1854, the population of the township was 1249.

 In the Civil War, 367 residents of Jerome Township enlisted to fight.
 This was a remarkably high level, 151 more than were recognized as voters (only 216) and fully 25% of the population of 1398.
 It included several boys aged 16 and one aged 14.
 75 of those who enlisted died or were killed in the war.
 They, and the service of township residents in the War of 1812, the Mexican War and the war with Spain in 1898, are commemorated with a war memorial more than 20 feet high in New California.